 Environment & Sustainability

-• AB 975 – With looming uncertainty at the federal level, Laura proposed legislation that would have updated the state’s current designation of “Wild and Scenic” for rivers and their surrounding habitats to match the far more stringent federal standards.
+• Authored AB 2975 – With looming uncertainty at the federal level, Laura proposed legislation that would have updated the state’s current designation of “Wild and Scenic” for rivers and their surrounding habitats to match the far more stringent federal standards.

 • Co-Authored SB 5 the Water, Parks, and Wildlife Bond and secured $20 million in funding to be included in the bill for the completion of the Glendale Narrows Riverwalk pedestrian and bike bridge connecting Glendale to Griffith Park and miles of existing bike path.